 Instructions

 - Continue whipping it at high speed while the bowl feels hot.
-1. Turn it down to medium speed when it feels warm.2.
-And turn it down to medium-low speed when it's gently warm.
-3. Stop it when it does not feel anything or very slightly warm.
+Turn it down to medium speed when it feels warm and medium-low speed when it's gently warm.
+Stop it when it cools down to room temperature.

 Video